EFForg/https-everywhere/doc/updateJSONSpec.md

     openssl genrsa -out privkey.pem 2048

 So that `privkey.pem` becomes your private key.
-The signature over the `update.json` file can be created and stored (with a base64 encoding) in `update.json.sig` via the commands
+The signature over the `update.json` file can be created and stored in `signtmp.sig` via the command

     openssl rsautl -sign -in update.json -out signtmp.sig -inkey privkey.pem

+Next, the header and footer of the signature from `signtmp.sig` need to be removed.

+Now, you can base64-encode the signature and store the result in `update.json.sig` via

     openssl base64 -in signtmp.sig -out update.json.sig
     rm signtmp.sig # OPTIONAL - remove the binary-encoded signature